autoplot/documentation/javadoc/org/autoplot/jythonsupport/JythonOps.md

-# org.autoplot.jythonsupport.JythonOpsContains operations that are only available to Jython code, and is dependent
+# org.autoplot.jythonsupport.JythonOps

- on the jython libraries.
+Contains operations that are only available to Jython code, and is dependent on the jython libraries.

-JythonOps( )
+# JythonOps( )

 ***